Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: FoReRo2 observational polarimetric examples

 where $P_{max}$ is the peak of the interstellar polarisation at wavelength \lmax.
-The K coefficient describes the shape of the curve, and in Serkowski's original work (Serkowski et al. 1975), it has a value of 1.15.
-The parameters of Serkowski's law fit with catalogue values, and values from this work are presented in Table~\ref{tab.Serkowski}.
-In Fig.~\ref{fig.serkowski}, polarisation spectra of these high degree of polarisation standards are presented.
+The K coefficient describes the shape of the curve and based on Serkowski's original work (Serkowski et al. 1975), it has a value of 1.15.
+The parameters of the Serkowski law fit are presented in Table~\ref{tab.Serkowski}.
+In Fig.~\ref{fig.serkowski}, the polarisation spectra of these high degree of polarisation standards are presented.

-\subsubsection{A statistical study of $K$ and \lmax: mean, standard deviation, and data distribution.}
+\subsubsection{A statistical study of $K$ and \lmax: Mean, standard deviation, and data distribution.}

-Initially, K = 1.15 was assumed as a standard \citet{1973IAUS...52..145S}.
-An attempt to find a relationship between the parameters of Serkowski law, $K$ and \lmax\ can be found in the works of \citet{1982AJ.....87..695W,1992ApJ...386..562W}.
-In this section, we apply a statistical analysis of $K$ and \lmax\ to determine the mean, standard deviation, and data distribution.
+Initially, K = 1.15 was assumed as a standard in the study by \citet{1973IAUS...52..145S}.
+An attempt to find a relation between the parameters of Serkowski's law, $K$, and \lmax\ can be found in the works of \citet{1982AJ.....87..695W,1992ApJ...386..562W}.
+In this section, we applied a statistical analysis of $K$ and \lmax\ to determine the mean, standard deviation, and data distribution. \citet{1992ApJ...386..562W} suggested the following relation,